YAMINA-2109/Qubic-SmartGuard/README.md

 # 🧠 Qubic SmartGuard

 Qubic SmartGuard is an AI-powered assistant for auditing and documenting Qubic Smart Contracts written in C++.
-It performs static analysis, semantic validation, commenting, security auditing, functional specification generation, test planning, simulation, and final reporting—all in an easy-to-use Streamlit interface.
+It performs static analysis, semantic validation, commenting, security auditing, functional specification generation, test planning, simulation, and final reporting all in an easy-to-use Streamlit interface.

 ---